 Model Validation: Validate the fitted model by checking its residuals for randomness and independence.

-What does the AIC criterion tell us about an ARIMA model?
+What does the Akaike information criterion (AIC) criterion tell us about the ARIMA model?

-The AIC (Akaike Information Criterion) is a statistical measure that evaluates the goodness of fit of a model while taking into account the number of parameters used in the model.
-In ARIMA modeling, the AIC criteria can be used to compare different models and select the one with the lowest AIC value.
+The AIC is a statistical measure that evaluates the goodness of fit of a model by considering the number of parameters used in the model.
+In ARIMA modeling, the AIC criteria can be used to compare different models and select the model with the lowest AIC value.
 The lower the AIC value, the better the model fits the data while using fewer parameters.
 Therefore, AIC criteria can help us determine which ARIMA model is best suited for a given time series data.

 Predicting Time Series Using the Fitted ARIMA Model